adey/bangali/README.md

 * <h5>Rooms settings:</h5>

-  * Set room occupancy state with:
+  * Set room occupancy state using any or all of the following devices:
     * Presence sensors.
     * Motion sensors.
     * Contact sensors.